-A group caravan and/or motorhome trip with pre-booked campsites and organised excursions, lead by a rally marshal and organised by a rally organiser.
+A group caravan and/or motorhome trip with pre-booked campsites and organised excursions, led by a rally marshal and organised by a rally organiser.

 [ ra-lee or-gan-eye-sehr ]

-An individual or company who organise the logistics of a rally, often in collaboration with a rally marshal.
+An individual or company who organises the logistics of a rally, often in collaboration with a rally marshal.

 [ red pen-uhnt ]